wang502/Toptal-API/README.md

 #Toptal-API

-Toptal-API is a python library to look up engineering blogs of various topics (frontend, backend, database and etc).
-[Toptal](http://toptal.com)
+Toptal-API is a python library to look up engineering blogs of various topics from [Toptal.com](http://toptal.com) (frontend, backend, database and etc).

 ## Setup
 ### Install from source